1947 Rawalpindi massacres: Events

 On 2 March 1947, Khizar Hayat Tiwana resigned as premier in light of the Muslim League agitations and campaign against his ministry, and the official announcement of the imminent end of British rule.
-Although anticipated, a Muslim League-led coalition could not form due to the League’s inability to assuage the fears of non-Muslim legislators, who had become increasingly hostile to the League and the demand for Pakistan.
+Although anticipated, a Muslim League-led coalition could not form due to the League's inability to assuage the fears of non-Muslim legislators, who had become increasingly hostile to the League and the demand for Pakistan.
+Akali Dal leader Master Tara Singh notoriously made a public spectacle of his disapproval of the Pakistan demand outside the Punjab Assembly on 3 March.
 Communal clashes erupted in Lahore and Amritsar on 4 March after Hindus and Sikhs began demonstrations against the Pakistan demand.
 On 5 March, which marked the Hindu festival of Holi, armed Muslim mobs started attacking Hindus and Sikhs in several cities of West Punjab, including the cantonment town of Rawalpindi and Multan, killing close to 200 in the latter with the casualties being mostly Hindu.
-With no government in sight, Governor Evan Jenkins imposed governor’s rule in Punjab.
+Several villages in the Multan District were attacked after dark, and many Hindus were killed and their properties looted or destroyed.
+With no government in sight, Governor Evan Jenkins imposed governor's rule in Punjab.

 The rioting soon spread from the towns to the rural areas of Rawalpindi Division in northern Punjab.
-Faced with resistance from the Sikhs and Hindus in the divisional headquarters of Rawalpindi, Muslim mobs banded together and turned to the countryside.
+Faced with resistance from the Hindus and Sikhs in the divisional headquarters of Rawalpindi, Muslim mobs banded together and turned to the countryside.
 The mobs went on a rampage, engaging in arson, looting, massacres and rape, one village after the other in the districts of Rawalpindi, Jhelum and Cambellpur (present-day Attock).
 Sikhs were the primary targets, but Hindus were also attacked.
 In one incident, on 7 March, a train was raided by a mob at Taxila, which killed 22 Hindu and Sikh passengers.
 Houses in the Sikh and Hindu quarters of the village of Kahuta were torched with their occupants present inside, while women were abducted to be raped.

 The village of Thoha Khalsa was the site of a much-publicised massacre.
 An armed Muslim mob laid siege to the village, asking the Sikh residents to convert to Islam.
 Sikh men killed female members of their families to prevent their abduction and rape, before being killed themselves by the attackers.
 More than 90 Sikh women and children committed mass suicide after jumping into a well to avoid rape.
 The death toll at the village is estimated to be around 300.
 A similar massacre, mass suicide and looting also took place at the village of Choa Khalsa, where around 150 Sikhs—and a smaller number of Hindus—were killed, and in the Sikh village of Dhamali.
-Some of the survivors had been left disfigured and mutilated, breasts of many women who had been raped were cut-off.